Brysonleeward/PDF-In-Browser-Rendering/Documentation/Development.md

 Development Environment
 - Back End
   - To duplicate the devlopment environment you will need:
-    - Visual Studio Code
+    - Microsoft Visual Studio
     - PdfiumSharp C#/.Net pdfium wrapper
     - PdfiumSharp.Gdiplus
     - PdfiumSharp.Windows
     - Basic knowledge of C#
 - Front End
   - To duplicate the development environment you will need:
-    - Visual Studio Code
+    - Microsoft Visual Studio
     - HTML/Javascript knowledge / skill

 There is currently no specific folder structure we are following.
 The project isn't